Home

 bearish stock chart image

 According to Van K. Tharp, in "Trade your way to Financial Freedom", psychology and discipline account for approximately 60% of your trading success.
 Tharp talks about people who can make money using a random entry system provided they use proper money management and self control.
+This experiment showed that the discipline to follow a system was more important than the system itself provide of course that the system has positive expectancy.

 If you set your sell stop and then move it down as the stock starts to go below your sell point, your will-power needs some work.